Charlecote's mysterious summerhouse

 The view must have changed with the seasons as it does today and because of the where the house sits, it’s a perfect spot to watch the sunset.

-At the moment the only access to the summerhouse is during Christmas weekends when it becomes Father Christmas's grotto.
-Father Christmas’s helpers tell us that they see a huge amount of interest in the summerhouse from visitors when they are standing outside at Christmas.
+At the moment the only access to the summerhouse has been during Christmas weekends in previous years when it became Father Christmas's grotto.
+Father Christmas’s helpers tell us that they've seen a huge amount of interest in the summerhouse from visitors when standing outside at Christmas.
+Its fragility means we're not sure if we'll be able to use it this way again in future though.

 Unfortunately we are unable to open it without volunteers; we’d love to hear from you if you have a few hours to spare.
 Share your fascination with this delightful little building with our visitors - and of course you’d get to sit in here every week.